segmentio/segment-docs/src/connections/sources/custom-domain.md

 Analytics.js cookies are not lost in the transition to Custom Domain.
 When users revisit your website, the previous Analytics.js cookies continue to be fetched and added to events, if available.

 ### Can I use the same subdomain across multiple workspaces?
-No, each workspace requires its own unique subdomain (e.g., `mysubdomain.mydomain.com`).
+No, each workspace requires its own unique subdomain (for example, `mysubdomain.mydomain.com`).